 - 3 cups long grain white rice

-Remove chicken from the pan and set aside.
-Use forks (or your hands if you allow the chicken to cool a bit) to pull off small chunks of meat.
+- Remove chicken from the pot and set aside to cool a bit.
+Use forks (or your hands if cool enough) to pull off small chunks of meat.
 Remove all of the meat from the chicken and set aside.
+Discard carcass.

-Add 6 cups of broth, the chicken, and the rice back to the pot and simmer, covered, for 15 minutes.
+- Add 6 cups of broth, the shredded chicken, and the rice to the pot and bring to a simmer.
+Cover and cook for 15 minutes.

-Stir in the carrots and another cup of broth, cover, and simmer for 5 minutes more.
+- Peel and dice the remaining 4 carrots and add them to the pot, along with another cup of broth.
+Cover and simmer for 5 minutes more.

-Continue to add broth, cover, and simmer for 5 minutes, until the rice is almost done.
+- Continue to add broth, cover, and simmer for 5 minutes, until the rice is tender and cooked through.
+You'll need to taste the rice to check for doneness.

 slightly adapted from She Wears Many Hats